GLOBAL MARKETS-Global shares fall on inflation, central bank moves

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Elizabeth Dilts Marshall in New York, with additional reporting by Tom Wilson; Editing by Raissa Kasolowsky, Alex Richardson and Chizu Nomiyama)
+(Reporting by Elizabeth Dilts Marshall in New York, with additional reporting by Tom Wilson; Editing by Chizu Nomiyama and Lisa Shumaker)

 ((elizabeth.dilts@thomsonreuters.com; W: (332) 219-1127 C: (219) 730-7611; Reuters Messaging: elizabeth.dilts.thomsonreuters.com@reuters.net))